delphijustin/youtubeby/README.md

 # youtubeby
-A simple batch/bash script that launches savefrom.net
+A simple batch file that launches savefrom.net